-Executives and senior managers will observe appropriate principles of behaviour when conducting Company business and interacting with others.
-Including:
+Executives and employees will observe appropriate principles of behaviour when conducting Company business and interacting with others.

-- a.
-Compliance with laws and regulations Executives and senior managers will act in compliance with all laws that apply to the Company's business.
-Executives and senior managers should discuss with their manager and if necessary obtain the consent of the Company Secretary or Chair to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work. - b.
+a.
+Compliance with laws and regulations - Directors, Executives and employees will act in compliance with all laws that apply to the Company's business.
+Directors, Executives and employees should discuss with their manager and if necessary obtain the consent of the Company Secretary or Chairman to seek advice from one of the Company's legal advisors if they are unclear about any laws relating to their work.
+Any breaches of the law or unethical behaviour which become known to Directors and Executives must be reported to the Chairperson or the Board as a whole.
+Any breaches reported will be properly investigated and appropriate action taken.
+Persons who report suspected breaches in good faith shall be protected from victimisation.

+- b.
 Trading in Shares Any trading of the Company's shares must be done in accordance with the Share Trading Policy. - c.
-Privacy and Intellectual property Each Executive and senior manager is responsible for protecting the Company's intellectual property rights.
+Privacy and Intellectual property Each Executive and employee is responsible for protecting the Company's intellectual property rights.
 All intellectual property that an employee or contractor generates in relation to the Company is the property of the Company.

-4.5 Personal and professional conduct
+4.5 Personal and Professional Conduct